imtimwong/twittersentiment/README.md

 2. Build basic twitter streamer with authentication and print tweets to screen using Tweepy << Done &#10004;
 3. Seperate features into different classes to enhance reusability << Done &#10004;
 4. Extract tweets from twitter's API JSON format << Done &#10004;
-5. Write tweets into text delimited text file (just another option to store data instead of db) << Done &#10004;
+5. Write tweets into text file (just another option to store data instead of db) << Done &#10004;
-6. Setup Docker for Postgresql(way better than a vm imho) << Done &#10004;
+6. Setup Docker for Postgresql(way better than a VM imho) << Done &#10004;
 7. Design and create db tables to store tweets.(maybe create tables on the fly based on analysis topic for future enhancement) << Done &#10004;
 8. Establish database connection to Postgresql with psycopg2 and test insert into table<< Done &#10004;
-9. Test load tweets into table << WIP &#128736;
+9. Test load tweets into table << Done &#10004;
+10. Running program and streaming and collecting tweets into db << WIP &#128736;
-10. More to come...
+More to come...

-Current project status: Test load tweets into table. <br>
+Current project status: Streaming tweets into db <br>
-Next milestone: add db feature into main program.
+Next milestone: data cleansing stage

 Ps: Stay tuned for more updates!